WerWolv/Documentation/pattern_language/libraries/std/sys.pat.md

 ### `std::assert`

 Asserts that a given value is true.
 If it's not, abort evaluation and print the given message to the console
-- `conditoon`: The condition that is required to be true
+- `condition`: The condition that is required to be true
 - `message`: The message to print in case the assertion doesn't hold